rochoa85/Modelling-Protease-Substrates/README.md

-# Modelling and sample protease substrates
+# Modelling and sampling protease substrates

 ## Package to model peptide substrates bound to annotated protease structures and run promiscuity analysis